Reviewed by Annabel

 Smith and Oakeshott appear to get on well and Oakeshott gives more advice…

-‘You have walked into a mesh of favours owing, where everybody knows everybody – even if none of them, as yet, know you.’
+‘You have walked into a mesh of favours owing, where everybody knows everybody – even if none of then, as yet, know you.’

 Neither, of course, is Smith.
-We won’t find out his true purpose until when the sixty days are up, in the final pages of the novel.
-In between, he will be robbed, liked, spurned, make friends, be involved in a chase, a duel, be imprisoned and much, much more.
-Everybody wants him for something, or wants him out of the way – the whole of New York is on his case.
+We won’t find out until close to the end of the novel what his true purpose is when the sixty days are up.
+In between, he will be robbed, spurned, make friends, be involved in a chase, a duel, be imprisoned and much, much more.
+Everybody wants him for something, or wants him out of the way, the whole of New York is on his case.

 This novel was so much fun and so cleverly written, the language is rich and Spufford’s meticulous research ensures that the detail is perfect.
 In emulating the style of Fielding and his contemporaries, there are no hints of the modern mores that often creep into and mar many a period novel.
 The New York is 1746 is still full of Dutch influence, gradually ceding to the British and it is truly a place where anything could happen.